8 Tips for Booking Your Wedding Makeup Artist

 2. Find a Makeup Artist whose style speaks to you

-My Tip: Check makeup artist portfolio pictures carefully, does the bride’s skin glow and look realistic or is it matte, heavily done and artificial looking?
+My Tip: Check makeup artist portfolio pictures carefully, does the brideβs skin glow and look realistic or is it matte, heavily done and artificial looking?
 Are their lashes way too big and over the top?
-Is the lighting so blown out it’s impossible to see any details, and are they using filters to hide application imperfections?
+Is the lighting so blown out itβs impossible to see any details, and are they using filters to hide application imperfections?
+Do they show you any pro images from photographers, or just phone photos that could have been edited?

 3. Consider your desired level of service

-But if you’re a person who wants to know who will be in your personal space before your big day and want to see exactly what their work is like, then the best option is to work with a solo artist like myself.
+But if youβre a person who wants to know who will be in your personal space before your big day and want to see exactly what their work is like, then the best option is to work with a solo artist like myself.
 It depends what kind of service you value.
-If you like the idea of one-on-one personalised service with a supplier that you deal with from start to finish, then a solo artist will likely make you feel the most comfortable.
+If you like the idea of one-on-one personalised service with a supplier that you deal with from start to finish for peace of mind and reassurance, then a solo artist will likely make you feel the most comfortable.

 4. Consider hygiene and sanitation practices